-Even the sound of his guitars, always evocative and expressive, seems to me as an attempt of the luthier to realise in sound the poetic of the Catalan composer of the first part of the twentieth century.
+Even the sound of his guitars, always evocative and expressive, seems to me to be his attempt to express through music the poetry of the Catalan composers of the first part of the twentieth century.

 Studying his life helped me look into some aspects of the Catalan culture from a different point of view.